National Warm up

 Hi!
 I’m Zach.
 I debated for 5 years of NPDA/NPTE parli (4 at Cedarville and 1 at SIU) and this is my 6th year coaching/judging.
 I've been coaching for McKendree since 2017.
 Here are some of my many thoughts about debate:

 - I will flow the round and make a decision based on my flow.
-I will skip flowing your speech if you insist but I will not evaluate the arguments.
+I will skip flowing your speech if you insist but I will not evaluate arguments that I don't flow.

 - You won't get a 30 unless you give a perfect speech.
 My average is 28.1 with a standard deviation of 0.6.
 27 is the floor unless you do something offensive.